tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 There are a couple of points worth noting in the above user code:
 * The `dataset` argument of `model.fit` can no longer be a dataset instance.
 In fact, in the short term, it most likely will be some form of dataset factory, due to the challenges discussed below.
 * `steps_per_epoch` argument will be required for PS training, at least in the short term.
 This is because `OutOfRangeError` is raised from `ClusterCoordinator` APIs as soon as one worker exhausts its worker dataset, at which point other workers may have datasets remaining to be processed, and this `OutOfRangeError` indicates neither every dataset is visited roughly once, nor every dataset is visited roughly number of workers times.
-We thus require an explicit steps per epoch, and recommend users to always repeat and shuffle the input dataset.
+We thus require explicit steps per epoch, and recommend users to always repeat and shuffle the input dataset.